Suggested Reading

 I have somewhat “progressive” views in the areas of politics and Christian doctrine.
 Please do not apply a “guilt by association” criteria by rejecting all of my recommendations simply because some are left of center.

 Conquering Mountains is a book written by a friend who is also a Sister in Christ.
-It is a mother’s brutally honest description of her battle with faith and doubt, joy and discouragement, during her daughter’s recovery from a life-threatening car accident while serving as a missionary in Malawi, Africa.
+It is a mother’s brutally honest description of her battle with faith and doubt, joy and discouragement, during her daughter’s amazing recovery from a life-threatening car accident while serving as a missionary in Malawi, Africa.
 A copy of this book can be obtained at the link below:

 These are some books I have found to be very useful in my study of the Bible: